 Regular Dental Checkups

-Routine visits to your dentist twice a year are more important than ever once you have veneers.
+Routine visits to your dentist twice a year are more important than ever once you have teeth veneers.
 Your dentist can spot early signs of wear, check the bonding around each veneer, and make sure your gums are staying healthy.
 Professional cleanings also keep your veneers bright and remove plaque from areas that daily brushing misses.

 Risks and Things to Consider

-After getting veneers, some tooth sensitivity to hot and cold is normal and usually fades within a few weeks as your teeth adjust.
+After getting teeth veneers, some tooth sensitivity to hot and cold is normal and usually fades within a few weeks as your teeth adjust.
 This sensitivity is more common in people who had more enamel removed during preparation.
 Since enamel removal is irreversible, it is important to be sure about your decision before moving forward.
 Once your teeth are prepared for veneers, they will always need to be covered.

-There is also a small risk that veneers may not bond evenly or that the color may not match perfectly.
+There is also a small risk that teeth veneers may not bond evenly or that the color may not match perfectly.
 Working with an experienced cosmetic dentist greatly reduces these risks.
 Before committing, ask to see before and after photos of their previous veneer patients to get a realistic idea of what to expect.

 Conclusion